Layered Strawberry Dessert

 About this recipe

-The verrine, literally “small glass,” became wildly fashionable in French restaurants in the 1990s and has never really left.
-Originally a way for chefs to show off precise plating in a glass instead of on a plate, it quickly migrated into home kitchens because it is dead easy and looks far more impressive than the effort involved.
-As layered strawberry desserts go, the verrine format is one of the most forgiving things you can make.
-No structural anxiety.
-No piping bags.
-No precise temperature control.
-Just good ingredients in the right order, and a glass to show them off in.
+The verrine, which literally just means “small glass,” became wildly fashionable in French restaurants in the 1990s and has never really left since.
+Originally it was a way for chefs to show off precise plating in a glass instead of on a plate.
+It quickly moved into home kitchens because it’s dead easy and looks far more impressive than the effort involved.
+You only need good ingredients in the right order, and this now famous simple glass to show them off in.

-The combination of strawberries and mascarpone is one of those pairings that feels inevitable once you try it.
-Strawberry mascarpone has been appearing in Italian and French kitchens for decades for good reason: the richness of the mascarpone cushions the acidity of the fruit, and the fruit cuts through the fat of the cheese in return.
-Neither one overwhelms the other.
-Together they become something more satisfying than either would be alone.
+The combination feels inevitable once you try it.
+The richness of the mascarpone cushions the acidity of the fruit, and the fruit cuts through the fat of the cheese in return.
+It’s a tasty win-win situation.
+Neither one overwhelms the other and together they become something more satisfying than either would be alone.

-The cream layer here is not heavily sweetened.
-Just enough to balance the natural tartness of the strawberries, not enough to tip the whole thing into cloying territory.
-This is a strawberry dessert that still tastes like strawberries, which sounds obvious but is rarer than it should be.
-Many strawberry dessert recipes bury the fruit under so much sugar and cream that the strawberries become background noise.
-Here they stay front and centre, which is exactly where they should be when they are good.
+The cream layer here isn’t heavily sweetened.
+Just enough to balance the natural tartness of the strawberries, but it doesn’t make the entire dessert too sweet.
+The dessert should still tastes like strawberries, which sounds obvious but isn’t.
+A lot of strawberry desserts bury the fruit under so much sugar and cream that the strawberries become background noise, and to me, that’s a waste of the beauty of the fruits.
+In this dessert using strawberries, they stay front and centre, which is exactly where they should be.

 The sablé breton base

-The sablé breton is a Brittany classic, a rich, crumbly shortbread made with salted butter and egg yolks that has been around since the 1900s.
-Originally a thick biscuit sold at markets and fairs, it is now found in every decent French boulangerie.
-The high butter content, often 50% butter to flour, means it holds up well in cream-based desserts without dissolving into paste, which is exactly what you want in this layered strawberry dessert.
-You want texture at the base.
-Something to contrast with the softness of the cream and the freshness of the fruit above it.
+The sablé breton is a Brittany classic.
+It’s a rich, crumbly shortbread made with salted butter and egg yolks that has been around since the 1900s, originally sold at markets and fairs, now found in every French boulangerie and supermarket.
+The high butter content means it holds up well in cream-based desserts without dissolving into paste.
+You want texture at the base to contrast with the softness of the cream and the freshness of the fruit above it for this layered strawberry dessert.

-If you cannot find sablé breton locally, a good butter shortbread works perfectly well.
+If you can’t find sablé breton locally, a good butter shortbread works perfectly well too.
 The principle is the same: something rich, slightly salty, and substantial enough to anchor the layers above it.

 The right glasses